jestjs/jest/CONTRIBUTING.md

 ##### Using jest-circus

 There may be cases where you want to run jest using `jest-circus` instead of `jest-jasmine2` (which is the default runner) for integration testing.
-In situtations like this just set the environment variable `JEST_CIRCUS` to 1.
+In situations like this just set the environment variable `JEST_CIRCUS` to 1.
 That will configure jest to use `jest-circus`.
 So something like this.

 ```bash
 JEST_CIRCUS=1 yarn jest